siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \mathbf S=4\mathbf S_1.
 $$

-That algebra is correct, but by itself it gives only the local readout of the merged field.
-It does not yet say how the same total energy is realized there without creating energy.
-The answer is redistribution.

-Let one isolated pulse carry energy $E$ on base area $A$ and normal extent
-$h$, so

-$$
-u=\frac{E}{Ah}.
-$$
+That is the exact local readout of the merged field.
+To connect it with energy bookkeeping, now treat the overlapping objects not as two unrelated infinite waves but as two equal closed portions of flow.
 Write

 $$
-V:=Ah
+E_i=\int_{V_i} u_i\,dV.
 $$

-for the occupied extent of one isolated pulse, so
+For two equal isolated closures,

 $$
+E_1=E_2=E,
+\qquad
+V_1=V_2=V,
+\qquad
 u=\frac{E}{V}.
 $$

-Here the overlapping objects are not two unrelated infinite waves.
-They are two equal closed portions of flow.
-Two separate equal closures therefore carry total energy $2E$ across total occupied extent $2V$.
-Under exact coherent in-phase overlap, those two occupied extents are no longer separate.
-The same closed flow is now realized on one common occupied extent rather than on two distinct ones.
+Under exact coherent in-phase overlap, the occupied extents are identified rather than added: the same merged closure is realized on one common extent

-The cleanest bookkeeping is therefore immediate: what had previously occupied two equal extents is now realized on one common extent $V$.
-Before any further tightening of closure is counted, the density has already doubled:
+$V$, not on two separate extents $2V$.
+That bookkeeping alone therefore gives

 $$
-\frac{2E}{V}=2u.
+\frac{E_1+E_2}{V}
+=
+\frac{2E}{V}
+=
+2u.
 $$

-So even the first step does not create energy.
-It simply realizes the same total $2E$ on one occupied extent rather than two.
-In that precise sense, the algebra already counts the absence of the second occupied extent.
+This is the part of the algebra that counts the absence of the second occupied extent.
+By itself it explains only the first doubling.

-But this still gives only $2u$.
-A second step is needed to reach $4u$.
-Bookkeeping alone does not yet say what contracts the remaining occupied extent.
-The proposed agent here is the tangential closure stress of the same self-refracting flow.
-Coherent overlap adds not only the propagating amplitudes, but also the closure-carrying tangential stress sectors.
-If that tangential closure stress doubles coherently, then the characteristic transverse cell scale of that common extent is reduced by a factor of two in each transverse direction.
-That further tightening drives the realized occupied extent from $V$ to
+But the exact local readout above is $4u$, so one further step is needed.
+The proposed agent is the tangential closure stress of the same self-refracting flow.
+Coherent overlap reinforces the closure-carrying tangential sectors, so the one remaining occupied extent is tightened from $V$ to

 $$
 V_{\mathrm{occ}}=\frac{V}{2}.
 $$

-With total energy $2E$ carried on that contracted extent, the local density is therefore
+Then

 $$
-\frac{2E}{V/2}=4u.
+\frac{E_1+E_2}{V_{\mathrm{occ}}}
+=
+\frac{2E}{V/2}
+=
+4u.
 $$

-The full $4u$ picture is therefore two-step: first exact overlap removes the second occupied extent from the bookkeeping, so $2E$ is realized on $V$ instead of $2V$; then strengthened closure contracts that one remaining extent from $V$ to $V/2$.
+So the $4u$ picture is two-step: exact overlap removes the second occupied extent, giving $2u$; strengthened closure then contracts the merged extent from $V$ to $V/2$, giving $4u$.
 On this reading, concentration is not the cause of the squeeze.
 Strengthened closure is the cause, and the higher density is the scalar reading of the same compaction.

 This same reading is consistent with the later effective-string reduction of a bounded Maxwellian closure.
-Part II, appendix 217 derives the line energy density
+Part II, appendix 217 derives

 $$
 \mathcal{T}=\int_{\Sigma}u\,dA
 $$

 as effective line tension along a thin closed tube.
-The present overlap argument is the transverse counterpart of that same ontology.
-The closed path is still one Maxwellian closure, not a new object.
-Coherent overlap increases the tangential closure stress carried along that path; the strengthened tangential stress then contracts the two transverse scales of the occupied cell, so the same total $2E$ is realized first on $V$ and then on $V/2$, yielding $4u$.
+The present overlap argument is the transverse counterpart of that same ontology: stronger coherent closure realizes the same total $2E$ on smaller occupied extent.

-If exact in-phase overlap gives local density $4u$, then conservation forces the occupied three-dimensional extent of the merged coherent region to be

-$$
-V_{\mathrm{occ}}
-=
-\frac{2E}{4u}
-=
-\frac{2E}{4E/(Ah)}
-=
-\frac{Ah}{2}.
-$$

-So relative to one original pulse the realized occupied extent is halved.
-This is not an additional postulate.
-It is the quantity forced by keeping the total energy $2E$ while taking the exact coherent-overlap law $u_{\mathrm{overlap}}=4u$ seriously.

-Since the in-plane base after overlap is the one shared area $A$, the normal extent itself must be reduced to $h/2$.
-This is the precise sense in which the same total energy is compacted into half the support.

-So the statement is not that four times the total energy has appeared out of nowhere.
-The statement is that coherent overlap redistributes the same total energy into a smaller occupied region, and the fourfold local density is the reading of that concentration.
 The total bookkeeping still belongs to the full field through

 $$
 \partial_t u+\nabla\cdot\mathbf S=0,
 $$

 applied to the total field.

-That result is strange enough to have encouraged the operational dogma that a photon interferes only with itself.
-Mathematically, amplitudes add linearly and the observable load is quadratic in the total field.
-Physically, the contracting agent is the strengthened tangential closure of the same field, while the same total energy is being concentrated rather than created.

-The overlap itself is the effect.

 ## Effective-medium summary